file-format/Products/content/en/pdf/python/pdfrw/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Splitting PDF Documents</h2>
 <p>pdfrw allows software developers to programmatically Split PDF Documents documents inside their applications.
 A user may require extracting a specific part of a PDF book or divided it into multiple PDFs instead of storing them in one file.
-It is very easy with pdfrw library, you just need to provide an input PDF file path, the number of pages that you want to extract, and the output path.</p>
+It is easy with pdfrw library, you just need to provide an input PDF file path, the number of pages that you want to extract, and the output path.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}